czcollier/czcollier.github.com/resume.md

    over 1 billion geospatial locations per day.

- - Built an API management system on Akka that provides configurable request throttling, load balancing and routing to API servers.
+ - Built an API management system on Akka that provides configurable request throttling, load balancing and request routing to API servers.
 Peak load capacity 50,000 requests/second.
+Built as part of preparation for conversion of a monolithic application to microservices.

  - Modified a popular open-source geocoder written in Scala to perform fuzzy matches on location name searches using Lucene's available phoenetic matching and string edit distance utilities.
-   Deployed to production environment servicing large customers globally.
+   Deployed to production environment as infrastructure's first microservice.
+Thrift API.
+Services large customers globally.

  - Provided hands-on technical leadership in the form of development team participation with emphasis on code quality and good software design and